Grace-Shao/Treehacks2025/README.md

 ## What we learned
 * Advanced video processing techniques in the browser
-* Real-time data handling with WebSocket connections
+* Real-time data handling with WebSocket connections to handle real-time updates effectively
 * AI model optimization for edge cases
-* Complex state management in React applications
+* Complex state management in React applications, especially when dealing with large datasets
 * Integration of multiple third-party services
 * The importance of user experience in security applications